prisma-archive/graphcool-templates/authentication/auth0-database-authentication/README.md

 > Note: Schema Extensions are currently only available in the Beta Program.

+This is an extension of the base auth0-authentication function to work with applications utilizing custom user databases or the newer Auth0.js client implementations without Lock.

 ## Authentication flow in app

-1. The user authenticates with Auth0 Lock widget with selected authentication method
+1. The user authenticates by email/username and password through Auth0.js
 2. The app receives the `idToken` and `accessToken` from Auth0
 4. Your app calls the Graphcool mutation `authenticateAuth0User($idToken: String!, $accessToken: String!)`
 5. If no user exists yet that corresponds to the passed `idToken` and corresponding user profile, a new `User` node will be created
-6. In any case, the `authenticateAuth0User($idToken: String!, $accessToken: String!)` mutation returns a valid token for the user
+6. In any case, the `authenticateAuth0User($idToken: String!, $accessToken: String!)` mutation returns a valid GraphCool token for the user
 7. Your app stores the token and uses it in its `Authorization` header for all further requests to Graphcool

 ## Getting Started